mksunny1/apption/docs/api/action/interfaces/IAction.md

 # Interface: IAction\<T, U\>

-The action interface which matches an object with the `act` method.
+The action interface which is an object with the `act` method.

 ## Type Parameters